ManageIQ/guides/writing_guides.md

 ### Writing this Guide

-Docs are writtein in Mardown.
+Docs are written in Mardown.
 See e.g. this nice [guide](https://guides.github.com/features/mastering-markdown/).

 Markdown syntax is supported by many editors including [VIM](http://www.vim.org/).